isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-roller-for-smooth-finish/index.md

 Cons: - Dont come with a paint tray. - Has short handle

-> See Also: > Primer for Rusted Metal

 ###  [4.
 STANLEY PTST03508 8 Piece Paint Roller](https://www.amazon.com/dp/B00IJGYDKA/?tag=p-policy-20)